systelab/seed-jee/DOCKER.md

 docker-compose up -d
 ```

-Once started, browse http://localhost:8080/seed/swagger/ in order to get the API main page.
+Once started, browse https://localhost:8443/seed/swagger/ or http://localhost:8080/seed/swagger/ in order to get the API main page.
 To see your container CPU utilization, memory, etc. visit the cAdvisor URL: http://localhost:9090

 There is also a docker-compose-with-elk.yml file.
 In this case, several containers will start, with traefik as a reverse proxy, mysql, two backend servers, seed-angular as frontend in a nginx server and elasticsearch, logstash and kibana.
 In order to run this configuration use the command: